cloudconvert/cloudconvert-java/README.md

 new CloudConvertClient(new PropertyFileSettingsProvider("custom.properties"));

-// Using configuration from string variables new CloudConvertClient(new StringSettingsProvider("api-url", "webhook-signing-secret", false));
+// Using configuration from string variables new CloudConvertClient(new StringSettingsProvider("api-key", "webhook-signing-secret", false));

 // Using configuration from system properties new CloudConvertClient(new SystemPropertySettingsProvider());